-- 5. Inhabitants of the encampment are not there by choice or circumstance.
-They were forced into involuntary homelessness by Defendant's deliberate, long-standing policy of severely restricting where individuals formerly convicted of certain sexual offenses may reside in Miami-Dade County. - 6.
-All four plaintiffs have been convicted of qualifying sexual offenses and have completed their prison sentences. - 7.
-Plaintiffs live at the encampment because they have not been able to find anywhere else to live and are involuntarily homeless.
+6. Plaintiffs live at the encampment because they have not been able to find anywhere else to live and are involuntarily homeless.
 Plaintiff John Doe #1 sleeps in his vehicle parked on the swale.
-Plaintiff John Doe #2, Plaintiff John Doe #3, and Plaintiff John Doe #4 sleep in tents and sleeping bags in and around the swale. - 8.
-Sleeping in public is involuntary conduct for Plaintiffs because of the residency restrictions.
-Because of the unavailability of housing, Plaintiffs have no choice but to conduct involuntary, life-sustaining activities in public places. - 9.
-After the nearly five-year persistence of a notorious encampment under the Julia Tuttle Causeway, which at its peak numbered more than one hundred people formerly convicted of certain sexual offenses, Miami-Dade County amended its residence restriction ordinance in January 2010 to preempt the patchwork of restrictions enacted by nearly every city in the County.
+Plaintiff John Doe #2, Plaintiff John Doe #3, and Plaintiff John Doe #4 sleep in tents and sleeping bags in and around the swale.
+7. Sleeping in public is involuntary conduct for Plaintiffs because of the residency restrictions.
+Because of the unavailability of housing, Plaintiffs have no choice but to conduct involuntary, life-sustaining activities in public places.
+8. After the nearly five-year persistence of a notorious encampment under the Julia Tuttle Causeway, which at its peak numbered more than one hundred people formerly convicted of certain sexual offenses, Miami-Dade County amended its residence restriction ordinance in January 2010 to preempt the patchwork of restrictions enacted by nearly every city in the County.
 (Ord.
-No. 10-01, § 2, 1-21-10, amending Article XVII of Chapter 21 of the Miami-Dade County Code of Ordinances). - 10.
-The County's residence restriction ordinance prohibits those formerly convicted of certain crimes involving a victim under the age of 16 from residing within 2,500 feet of any school.
+No. 10-01, § 2, 1-21-10, amending Article XVII of Chapter 21 of the Miami-Dade County Code of Ordinances).
+9. The residence restriction ordinance prohibits those formerly convicted of certain crimes involving a victim under the age of 16 from residing within 2,500 feet of any school.
 Ch.
 23, art.
 XVII, sec.
 21-281(a).

-11. The residence restriction ordinance excludes nearly all available and affordable housing in the County.
+10. The residence restriction ordinance excludes nearly all available and affordable housing in the County.
 This is in part due to its breadth, Miami-Dade County's population-density, and the county's large number of schools.
 Below is a map of residential housing outside the excluded areas, before considering availability or affordability.

-12. The excessive reach of the county's residence restriction has drastically exacerbated and continues to drastically exacerbate transience and homelessness in Miami-Dade County.

-- 13. Violating the residence restriction is a crime punishable by a maximum fine of \$1000 and/or imprisonment for up to 364 days.
+11. The excessive reach of the County's residence restriction has drastically exacerbated and continues to drastically exacerbate transience and homelessness in Miami-Dade County.
+12. Violating the residence restriction is a crime punishable by a maximum fine of \$1000 and/or imprisonment for up to 364 days.
 Ch.
 23, art.
 XVII, sec.
-21-281(c). - 14.
-After the 2010 amendments, city, county, and state officials disbanded the Julia Tuttle Causeway encampment.
-However, homeless encampments persisted and the current encampment on NW 71st Street has existed since approximately August 2013. - 15.
-Individuals living at the encampment, like Plaintiffs, are using outdoor space for living accommodations and reside there from sunset to sunrise.
+21-281(c).
+13. After the 2010 amendments, city, county, and state officials disbanded the Julia Tuttle Causeway encampment.
+However, homeless encampments persisted and the current encampment on NW 71st Street has existed since approximately August 2013.
+14. Individuals living at the encampment, like Plaintiffs, are using outdoor space for living accommodations and reside there from sunset to sunrise.
 Some sleep in tents and others sleep in their vehicles.
-For most of the time, there were no bathroom facilities or water, but the County recently began providing those services on a temporary basis in April 2018. - 16.
-In August 2017, after nearby warehouse owners complained about the encampment and obtained media attention, the County, through the Homeless Trust, declared that the encampment must close. - 17.
-The County, through the Homeless Trust, has offered rental assistance to those living at the encampment.
-The rental assistance would provide security deposits and a few months of rent, but the encampment residents are required to locate their own housing. - 18.
-Because of the residence restrictions, encampment residents, like Plaintiffs, have been unable to find housing where they could use the rental assistance. - 19.
-With the intent to close the encampment, in January 2018, the County amended its prohibition on camping in public to exclude sex offenders from the requirement that police officers first offer placement at a homeless shelter before arresting someone for trespassing.
-A copy of the amended ordinance is attached as Exhibit A. - 20.
-The amendment was necessary because, along with excluding sex offenders from nearly all of the County's residential areas, the County also prohibits sex offenders from staying at any homeless shelter.
-Under the previous version of the camping ordinance, sex offenders were not subject to arrest for camping in public because police officers could not offer them placement at a homeless shelter.
+For most of the time, there were no bathroom facilities or water, but the County recently began providing those services on a temporary basis in April 2018.
+15. In August 2017, after nearby warehouse owners complained about the encampment and obtained media attention, the County, through the Homeless Trust, declared that the encampment must close.
+16. The County, through the Homeless Trust, has offered rental assistance to those living at the encampment.
+The rental assistance would provide security deposits and a few months of rent, but the encampment residents are required to locate their own housing.
+17. Because of the residence restrictions, encampment residents, like Plaintiffs, have been unable to find housing where they could use the rental assistance.
+18. With the intent to close the encampment, in January 2018, the County amended its prohibition on camping in public to exclude sex offenders from the requirement that police officers first offer placement at a homeless shelter before arresting someone for trespassing.
+A copy of the amended ordinance is attached as Exhibit A.